Environment Scaling for Interactive Agentic Experience Collection: A Survey: Applications Across Domains

-\paragraph{Coding Environments} Coding environments leverage repositories, test frameworks, and IDE integration to support long-horizon programming.
-Within these settings, systems such as Qwen3-Coder~\citep{qwen3coderblog2024} and Claude 4~\citep{anthropic2025claude4} demonstrate reliability in code editing and debugging.
-ReTool~\citep{feng2025retoolreinforcementlearningstrategic} further integrates code-interpreter execution into the reasoning loop, enabling agents to exhibit code self-correction and adaptive tool selection.
+\paragraph{Software Engineering} In code generation or software engineering scenarios, environments leverage repositories, test frameworks, and IDE integration to cultivate agents' long-horizon programming capabilities.
+Systems such as Qwen3-Coder~\citep{qwen3coderblog2024} and Claude 4~\citep{anthropic2025claude4} demonstrate reliability in code editing and debugging.
+ReTool~\citep{feng2025retoolreinforcementlearningstrategic} novelly integrates code-interpreter execution into the reasoning loop, enabling agents to exhibit code self-correction and adaptive tool selection.
+SWE-smith~\citep{yang2025swesmithscalingdatasoftware} and R2E-Gym~\citep{jain2025r2egymproceduralenvironmentshybrid} develop scalable, executable code environments based on GitHub repositories, enabling the further evolution of SWE agents.

-\paragraph{GUI Environments} Web navigation (browser control) environments build on HTML/DOM structures to support tasks such as browsing, form filling, and transactions \citep{lai2024autowebglm,AgenticSeek2024,AutoGPT2023}.
-GUI environments extend these to graphical user interfaces on desktops and mobile devices \citep{qin2025uitars,wang2025opencua,ye2025mobileagentv3,lu2025guiodyssey,liu2024autoglm,sun2022metagui,huang2025guikvefficientguiagents}.
-Beyond these, more comprehensive platforms~\citep{wang2025uitars2, xie2024osworld, OpenAICUA2025} integrate terminals, operating systems, applications, and APIs to create more interactive, open-ended, and realistic environments, fostering the development of more advanced computer-use agents (CUAs).
+\paragraph{Web Navigation} In web navigation scenarios, environments are typically built on HTML/DOM structures to support tasks such as browsing, form filling, and transactions~\citep{lai2024autowebglm, AgenticSeek2024, AutoGPT2023}, requiring agents to click buttons and navigate between web pages.
+Graphical user interface (GUI) environments extend these tasks to desktops and mobile devices, further complicating task complexity~\citep{qin2025uitars,ye2025mobileagentv3,lu2025guiodyssey,liu2024autoglm,sun2022metagui,huang2025guikvefficientguiagents}.

+\paragraph{Computer Use} In more recent computer-use scenarios, environments integrate terminals, different operating systems, various applications, and APIs, making tasks much more interactive, open-ended, and realistic~\citep{wang2025opencua, wang2025uitars2, xie2024osworld, OpenAICUA2025,jia2025osworldmcp,xie2025scalingcomputerusegroundinguser}.

-\paragraph{Deep Research Environments} To nurture the next generation of more powerful research agents, deep research environments demand stronger long-context reasoning and more robust retrieval capabilities.
-Systems such as Gemini 1.5 Pro~\citep{google2024geminideepresearch} and OpenAI's deep research agents~\citep{openai2025deepresearch} demonstrate that extended context windows enable sustained, in-depth analysis, while effective retrieval pipelines help mitigate distraction and context dilution.
+\paragraph{Deep Research} In deep research scenarios, environments demand stronger long-context reasoning and more robust retrieval capabilities, as demonstrated by prominent long-form tasks like AstaBench~\citep{bragg2025astabench}, DeepResearchBench~\citep{du2025deepresearchbench}, and ResearchQA~\citep{yifei2025researchqa}.
+By learning from the interactive experiences collected from these environments, agentic systems such as Tongyi DR~\citep{tongyidr}, Gemini DR~\citep{team2024gemini}, OpenAI DR~\citep{openai2025deepresearch}, and DR Tulu!\citep{shao2025drtulu} are able to conduct sustained, in-depth analysis with mitigated context dilution.